koljapluemer/situation-based-language-learning/src/backend/API.md

 Notes:

+- `targetLanguage` is required and specifies the language being learned (e.g., "spa" for Spanish situations).
 - `imageLink` is optional and must be a valid URL if provided.
-- `language` in the payload is used only to shape the response.
+- `descriptions` should include UI-friendly text in multiple languages to describe the situation.
 - Expression challenges must include at least one English prompt; additional languages are optional.
 - Challenge arrays default to `[]`; omit them to create empty situations.
 - Glosses are unique per `(language, content)`.
 When a matching entry already exists, attach its `id` instead of creating a duplicate (`/glosses/search` helps surface candidates).